umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Creating-Master-Template-Part-1.md

 *Figure 23 - Homepage Template now sits under the Master*

 Now we need to move the parts of our HTML template that are common across all pages into the **_Master_**.
-This is where as a developer you might need to use your brain as it will be slightly different for different websites – e.g. do all pages have a `<div id="main">` as so can we put this in the master or does this belong to only certain pages?
-For this site we’ll assume this is part of the child page.
-Cut everything from the closing curly brace to line 37 `<div id="main-container">` - we’re going to move the header and nav of the site to the master template.
+This is where as a developer you might need to use your brain as it will be slightly different for different websites - e.g. do all pages have a `<div id="main">` as so can we put this in the master or does this belong to only certain pages?
+For this site we'll assume this is part of the child page.
+Cut everything from the closing curly brace to line 37 `<div id="main-container">` - we're going to move the header and nav of the site to the master template.
 Cut this and click **_Save_**.

 ![Homepage Template After Cutting the Header](images/figure-24-homepage-after-cutting-the-header.png?raw=true)